 Discover something new at Hanbury Hall

-After the hard work of conservation cleaning over the winter months, the house at Hanbury is now ready for the new season.
+After the hard work of conservation cleaning over the winter months, the house at Hanbury is now ready for the summer season.

 As well as a daily cleaning routine, a rolling programme of deep cleaning takes place in the house every winter, from condition reports to hunting for signs of insect invasion.
 Essential to the care of the building, furnishings and our collections, it is a central part of what we do to look after our places.

-However, as the new season gets underway, it is time to re-open the rooms on the first floor for all to see.
+However, as the summer season gets underway, it is time to re-open the rooms on the first floor for all to see.

 Guided tours are available most mornings, led by our team of knowledgeable guides.
 Refreshed for 2018, take a trip through time and find out more about Hanbury, the Vernon family, and community of servants who lived and worked at the Hall.